Skip to main content

 Answers to frequently asked questions

 Find the answers here to the most frequently asked questions about protected areas, in general and in Nunavik.
 Still have unanswered questions?
-Do not hesitate to contact us.

-The ABCs of protected areas
+The ABC of protected area

 The official place name will be determined at the time permanent protection status is granted to the territory.
 It is understood that the representative bodies of Nunavik as well as the communities and Nations concerned with these territories will provide proposals for official geographic names to the Commission de toponymie du Québec.